Added to Saved items

 A course of antibiotics may be prescribed if pus is drained from an abscess.
 However, antibiotics are not always needed once the pus has been drained.

-Marsupialisation is usually successful.
-In only a few cases the problem comes back if this procedure is done.
-If a simple cut is made to drain the fluid or pus without then doing a marsupialisation, there is a high chance that the problem will come back at some point.
+Marsupialisation is usually successful and it is rare for the problem to recur if this procedure is done.
+If a simple cut is made to drain the fluid or pus without then doing a marsupialisation, there is a higher chance that the problem will come back at some point.

 As with all operations there is a small chance of problems.
-For example, infection of the wound occurs in a small number of cases following marsupialisation.
+For example, infection of the wound can occur in a small number of cases following marsupialisation.

 Other types of operation